eltolis/flashCardStudy/README.md

 	flashstudy [filename1.stk] --edit

 This will launch interface for editing _filename1_ stack.
 You can add another cards here, as well as delete them.
 You can also reorder the cards if you want to have cards displayed in certain way.
+You can *only pass one stack file* with `-e`/`--edit` argument, you can only edit one file at a time.

 ## Arguments